The Outrage Trap

-None of the Tweets featured were thoughtful or constructive - only those who vehemently (and angrily) defended or opposed the politician were used in the story.
+None of the Tweets featured was thoughtful or constructive - only those who vehemently (and angrily) defended or opposed the politician were used in the story.

-Sadly, I too was sucked in and what had been a quiet relaxing evening turned into an evening of outrage, cynicism, frustration and anger.
+Sadly, I was also sucked in and what had been a quiet relaxing evening turned into an evening of outrage, cynicism, frustration and anger.